Phol16/Base_Apparel_Coming_Soon_Page/README.md

 ### What I learned

-I learned that basic fundamentals are very important and to honed more advance tools, you need to master or understand the basics
+I learned that basic fundamentals are very important and to hone more advance tools, you need to master or understand the basics

 ### Author